jongio/memealyzer/README.md

 #### Troubleshooting
 1. You may see this error message when starting the emulator: `Error: failed to start containers: cosmos-emulator`, which is likely a false-negative and can be ignored.

-1. If you see this error while trying to run the app, then re-run `./scripts/cosmost-cert.sh`.
+1. If you see this error while trying to run the app, then remove the container using docker tools and re-start memealyzer.

    `The remote certificate is invalid because of errors in the certificate chain: UntrustedRoot`